HakonHarnes/img-clip.nvim/README.md

 ### Options

-The options can be configured as either static values (e.g. "assets"), or by dynamically generating them through functions.
+Option values can be configured as either static values (e.g. "assets"), or by dynamically generating them through functions.
-For example, to set the `dir_path` to match the name of the currently opened file:
+For instance, to set the `dir_path` to match the name of the currently opened file:

 ```lua
 dir_path = function()